Skip to content

 var wallet = new EudiWallet(store, keyManager, eudiOptions: options);

-3. Validate Algorithms
+3. Validate algorithms

 EUDIW only allows specific ECDSA algorithms per ARF: